amos80m/react-prograss-bar-steps-threshold/readme.md

 > Default chanks number is '5', colors prop is Array length if used will determen the chanks number.

 ## License
-rc-progress is released under the MIT license.
+released under the MIT license.